 It’s a good idea to perform a deep cleaning of your tank about once a month, or at least every other month.
-This means taking out all the decorations (if you don’t have live plants) and cleaning them, dealing with any algae issues, cleaning the filter and vacuuming the gravel.
+This means taking out all the decorations (if you don’t have live plants) and cleaning them, dealing with any algae issues, cleaning the filter, and vacuuming the gravel.
 But these cleanings are very stressful for your fish.

-A weekly water change doesn’t need to involve all of that, and can be relatively stress-free for both you and your fish.
+A weekly water change doesn’t need to involve all of that and can be relatively stress-free for both you and your fish.
 Keeping up with your fish tank maintenance schedule shouldn't be something you dread!

-Changing the Water in a 10-Gallon Tank
+How to Change the Water in a 10-Gallon Tank

 Please note: Any bucket you use for your fish-keeping hobby should be designated "fish only".
 Never use a household cleaning bucket for working with your fish tank as any residual chemicals will be harmful to your fish.

-To change the water in a 10-gallon tank, simply use the gravel vac to siphon water from your tank into the bucket.
+To change the water in a 10-gallon tank, simply use the mini gravel vac to siphon water from your tank into the bucket.
 Never remove all of the water; only take about 30%.

 A good way to measure this, aside from eyeballing the tank, is to find yourself a 3-gallon bucket.
-When the bucket is full you know you’ve taken enough water.
+When the bucket is about full you know you’ve taken enough water.
 Discard the old water, fill the bucket with fresh water, pour it gently into your tank and your water change is done.

 Water Changes in Big Tanks

-For those with big tanks the job gets much more complex.
+For those with big tanks, the job gets much more complex.
 If you want to, you can use a siphon and repeatedly fill and empty the bucket, then repeatedly refill your tank with the bucket.

 There are water-change systems on the market that drain the water straight from your tank to your sink.
-These systems involve a long tube that hooks up to your kitchen or bathroom faucet on one end, and has a gravel-vac fitting on the other end.
+These systems involve a long tube that hooks up to your kitchen or bathroom faucet on one end and has a gravel-vac fitting on the other end.

-You can siphon water from the the tank and send it directly down your drain.
+You can siphon water from the tank and send it directly down your drain.
 When the tank is drained to the desired level, simply throw a lever and the tank begins to fill.